Don Dufek: Early life

-University of Michigan
+College career

 Football

 Michigan provided Dufek with the opportunity that he had hoped for.
 He played defensive back for the Wolverines from 1973 to 1975 and was named a team co-captain and an All-American as a member of the 1975 Wolverines team.
 He was chosen as a first-team All-American by the Football Writers Association of America, and the Walter Camp Football Foundation, and as a second-team All-American by UPI.
 Twice named an All-Big Ten safety, Dufek had 249 tackles, nine fumble recoveries and four interceptions for the Wolverines.
 Although the 1973 and 1974 Michigan teams were Big Ten co-champions, the Ohio State Buckeyes advanced to the Rose Bowl both years, and Dufek's only bowl game appearance was in a 14–6 loss to the Oklahoma in the 1976 Orange Bowl.

 Hockey

 In addition to receiving three varsity letters in football, Dufek also received four letters as a left wing for the Michigan Wolverines hockey team.
 Dufek played with the hockey team only after the football season ended, and he managed to score about 10 goals a year in the shortened seasons he played.
 Dufek made a sufficiently solid showing in his freshman and sophomore years at Michigan that the Detroit Red Wings selected him in the sixth round of the 1974 NHL amateur draft.
 He was also drafted by the Minnesota Fighting Saints of the World Hockey Association with the 162nd overall selection in the eleventh round of the 1974 WHA Amateur Draft.

 In a 1975 interview, Dufek noted his love of both sports: "There are times when I've thought of dropping one or the other, but heck, I've been doing this since high school and it would be pretty tough to quit them both now."
 Dufek added: "Hockey is a more relaxed thing.
 It's a smaller atmosphere and you have to deal with only one or two coaches.
 You can be more individual and flashy.
 Football has certain assignments and you can't really express yourself."
 In the end, however, Dufek chose the NFL over the NHL.
 He explained: "I've decided to pursue professional football because I would probably have an extensive tour in the hockey minor leagues and I don't want that."